tiif/mrt-speedrunner/README.md

 ### Contribution
 If anyone is interested in improving this project, please submit a PR.
-Any question regarding the implmentation please submit an issue.
+Any question regarding the implementation please submit an issue.